 I am currently engaged in a collaborative project with Dr Susan Henderson from the Cambridge Crystallographic Data Centre (CCDC) to develop specific teaching and/or learning and/or self-study activities suitable for both post-16 and/or early years UK undergraduate chemistry students (or equivalents) using their WebCSD platform for both outreach and teaching.
 Initial activities were developed in summer 2011 by Hollie Staward, a local 6th form student, as part of a 4 week Nuffield Bursary project.
 Further activities were developed in summer 2012 by Mumena Ali, Gabriel Bramley and Emma Burnett, three further Nuffield Bursary students and Kate Leary, an MChem graduate working as a Chemistry Outreach Intern.
 Trialling of these resources, development of further resources and a robust evaluation were carried out by Steven Carman, my MChem project student in the previous 2012-13 academic year.
 The final resources are all available online here: www.ncl.ac.uk/chemistry/outreach/ccdc and new trial resources can be found here: www.ncl.ac.uk/chemistry/outreach/trial.
 Further resources will be developed and trialled by Leticia Prince, one of my MChem project students for the current 2013-14 academic year.

-I have also recently initiated a collaboration with Dr Gary Battle (formerly of the CCDC) at the Protein Data Bank in Europe (PDBe) to develop teaching and learning activities along similar lines to the CCDC project with proteins - examples might include basic structure, examples of protein-ligand docking and its application to drug design, etc. These activities will be developed by my other MChem project student, Lucy Jakubecz, in this current 2013-14 academic year.
-I have also recently established contact with Prof Marcel Jaspars at Aberdeen University who developed the TangleProteins Building Kit with Tangle Toys in the USA and we hope to collaborate with Prof Jaspars and his project student to develop activities which make use of the TangleProteins kits to visually illustrate key concepts in protein structure and function.
+I am also involved in a collaboration with Dr Matt Conroy at the Protein Data Bank in Europe (PDBe) to develop teaching and learning activities along similar lines to the CCDC project with proteins - examples might include basic structure, examples of protein-ligand docking and its application to drug design, etc. Initial activities were developed by my other MChem project student, Lucy Jakubecz, in the 2013-14 academic year.
+I have also established contact with Prof Marcel Jaspars at Aberdeen University who developed the TangleProteins Building Kit with Tangle Toys in the USA and we hope to collaborate with Prof Jaspars and his project student to develop activities which make use of the TangleProteins kits to visually illustrate key concepts in protein structure and function.

 I am also involved in a consortium including the School of Life Sciences at Northumbria University, The Centre for Life and Tyne and Wear Museums to develop an historic "Chemistry Trail" around Newcastle city centre and eventually at other locations across the region.
 The Trail was originally developed for the 2012 National Science and Engineering Week.
 Few are aware that Tyneside was the centre of the UK chemical industry until the early 1900's and that several well-known household products originated here, including Fairy soap, Lucozade, Domestos and Andrew's Liver Salts.
 We are currently in negotiations with the City Council to develop a mini-trail around one of the local wards.
 The trail is designed to operate using display signs in strategic locations with QR (Quick Response) codes which can be scanned by mobile devices such as smart phones or iPads, etc and link to a website giving information about each chemical, including any local or historic connections.
 The website may be accessed here: www.newcastlechemistrytrail.org.uk.